britram/taps-transports/draft-ietf-taps-transports.md

 UDP datagram or TCP segment was actually sent by the application).
 This requires context {{RFC6056}}, such as local state about communication instances to each destination (e.g., in the TCP, DCCP, or SCTP protocols).
-This state is not always maintained by UDP-based applications {{I-D.ietf- tsvwg-rfc5405bis}}.
+This state is not always maintained by UDP-based applications {{I-D.ietf-tsvwg-rfc5405bis}}.

 Any response to ICMP error messages ought to be robust to temporary routing failures (sometimes called "soft errors"), e.g., transient ICMP